 3) Passing Praxis II scores on the appropriate exams

-NOTE: These are requirements for initial eligibility and to quality for a Provisional License.
+NOTE: These are requirements for initial eligibility and to quality for a Residency License.
 In order to obtain full licensure, candidates must have 24 hours in addition to the Praxis II.
 In addition, candidates must be currently teaching in order to be accepted in the program.

 DPI’s Requirements for Residency License:

 NC TEACH at NC State utilizes the Department of Public Instruction’s Residency License requirements for our minimum eligibility requirements.

 You must have a Bachelor’s degree from a regionally accredited college or university with at least a 2.70 minimum GPA (do not “round” your GPA).

 If you have a transcript from a school outside the US, you must have it evaluated by international transcript evaluation agency.
 A list of suggested evaluation agencies is found at the bottom of the Admissions page.

 You must have ONE of these content requirements to qualify for a Residency License:

 - A degree relevant to the desired licensure area